 3. Pag Island

 If sunbathing and swimming is not the only thing you are interested in, then Pag island is a great place for you.
+This is where parties happen more often than not, making it a popular destination for a younger audience.

 One of the main attractions in the area is the Zrce party beach in Novalja.
 This is Croatia’s only beach that gives you that Ibiza feeling thanks to the parties and the overall feel of the place.